Comparison of Code Generated by SoftwareMining's COBOL to Java Converter

-This page provides a side-by-side comparison of a small COBOL program and the Java code generated by SoftwareMining's COBOL Refactoring tool.
+This page presents a side-by-side comparison between a small COBOL program and the equivalent Java code produced by SoftwareMining's COBOL to Java Converter and Refactoring Tool.
+It highlights how business logic and data structures are preserved while generating modern, maintainable, and object-oriented code.

 Download COBOL Converter Free Trial